Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/prio-ping.rst

 The ping is immediately sent if the ``prioData`` array has 10 elements.
 The ping is submitted on shutdown.

+The ping is enabled on pre-release channels (Nightly, Beta), except when disabled by :doc:`preference <../internals/preferences>`.
-Whether the ping is enabled and the 10-element limit are controlled by :doc:`preferences <../internals/preferences>`.
+The 10-element limit is also controlled by :doc:`preference <../internals/preferences>`.

 Field details
 -------------